Harshit107/FreelyEmail-API/README.md

 # Auto-Email-Sender (API)

+AutoEmailSender API is a RESTful web service that provides developers with an easy-to-use interface for sending emails from within their applications.
+It allows developers to send emails quickly and easily without having to set up their own SMTP server or domain.

+To use the API, a developer needs to make an HTTP request to the service with the required data for sending the email, such as the recipient's email address, subject, and message body.
+The API then takes care of the rest, including formatting and sending the email using the DoNot-Reply.online domain.

+One of the main benefits of your AutoEmailSender API is that it simplifies the process of sending emails for developers who may not have the time or resources to set up their own email infrastructure.
+It also provides an added layer of security, as it allows developers to send emails without disclosing their own domain or email server information.

+The API is built on top of a scalable and reliable infrastructure that ensures high availability and performance.
+It also provides a simple and clear documentation that makes it easy for developers to integrate the API into their applications.

+In summary, your AutoEmailSender API provides a simple, secure, and reliable way for developers to send emails from within their applications without having to configure their own email infrastructure

+Summery (😂):
 Auto-Email-Sender is build on Node.js that makes it easy to send automated emails without writing any code.
 It doesnot require any email and Server configuration.
 Just call the API with the required data and boooom!!!
-Email Send.
+Email Send

-It also come with Android and Node Js library with reduces the effort of managing APIs and handling errors.
+It also come with Android and Node Js library which reduces the effort of managing APIs and handling errors.

 ## Installation